-Student Life is home to over 200 student organizations, clubs, and recreational activities as well as Greek Life and The Bear Den, which help students engage in campus life, and to become active members of the UCA community.
-Student Life also sponsors several campus wide events such as Family Day, Homecoming, and the Purple Society Awards.
-These organizations and events provide opportunities for learning, leadership, community building, creative expression, volunteerism, mentoring, and much more.
+Student Life is home to over 200 student organizations, clubs, and recreational activities as well as Greek Life and The Bear Den.
+All of these opportunities offer students a way to engage in campus life and become active members of the UCA community.
+Student Life also sponsors several events such as the Family Day fair, Homecoming Royalty process, Purple Society Induction Ceremony and Student Involvement Awards.
+These organizations and events promote learning, leadership, community building, creative expression, volunteerism, mentoring, recognition, and much more.